 Photography is as much about software as it is about the optics.

 - Curious about my favorite apps for photographers?
-Here’s my take on the best iPhone photography apps.
+Here’s my take on the best iPhone photography apps (oof, that article needs an update).

 - My key to productivity is the Getting Things Done system with OmniFocus as my tool of choice.
 Read about OmniFocus for Photographers.